 Help is available in a variety of ways.
-We hope that the work you have already done in school, for example in PSHE lessons, will be helpful.
+We hope that the talks you have already had in school have been helpful.
 In addition, several people are able and willing to help:

 - Subject teachers, who know your strengths and weaknesses in their subjects. - Your Form Tutor and Head of Learning, who have an overall picture of your progress. - Our Careers Co-ordinator, Mr Moore, who can provide specialist information and links to websites such as Kudos. - Mr Craggs, the Head of Sixth Form. - Any teacher you regard as an 'adviser'; they may know you well enough to be sympathetic and to help you sort out any problems. - Parents/carers and other relatives.